Hackers Deploy Telegram Bots to Monitor Over 900 React2Shell Exploits Globally

 Mitigation available.
 Mitigation guidance or a workaround is available, but defenders should still verify rollout status and exposure.

 An extensive cyberattack campaign leveraging Telegram bots and AI-driven automation has compromised more than 900 organizations worldwide through the React2Shell vulnerability.
-This article consolidates verified reports to detail the attack mechanics, affected sectors, and actionable defenses to mitigate ongoing risks in 2026.

 What happened